fenguoerbian/notes/readme.md

 - Gamma and Beta distribution

-- misc information, such as STDM and ADAM
+- misc information, such as STDM and ADAM, etc.

 - to be added.